 This is particularly poignant if hormone therapy and/or sex reassignment surgery will be utilized.
 This forward-thinking approach takes future relationships, life partnerships and family options into the equation so that smart, fertility-preserving decisions occur before long-lasting or irreversible changes take place.

-Fertility preservation for transgender men and women takes many forms, ranging from sperm and egg freezing, to embryo freezing, sperm/egg/embryo donors and gestational surrogacy options.
+Fertility preservation for transgender men and women takes many forms, ranging from sperm and egg freezing, to embryo freezing, sperm/egg/embryo donors and gestational carrier options.
 Knowing your options early on, and taking proactive measures to preserve your ability to have a biological child is a very empowering step in your gender transition journey.

 Transgender Individuals Are Wise to Keep Fertility in the Decision-Making Mix